-Speedy little Darren Sproles is staying with the San Diego Chargers after all.
-The Chargers placed the maximum first- and third-round tender on Sproles yesterday, one of two surprise moves in the hours before free agency began.
+Speedy little Darren Sproles is staying with the Chargers after all.
+San Diego placed the maximum first- and third-round tender on Sproles yesterday, one of two surprise moves in the hours before free agency began.

 The Chargers also released tackle Jamal Williams, a 12-year veteran who has been the run-stuffing anchor of the defensive line.

 Sproles was offered a contract for $7,283,000.
 If the five-year veteran signs an offer sheet with another team, San Diego will have the right to match the offer or receive first- and third-round draft picks as compensation for losing him.